mobiusml/aana_sdk/docs/tutorial.md

     async def initialize(self):
         """Initialize the endpoint.

         Here we load a handle to the remote Ray deployment for image generation.
-The handle allows us to seamlessly make (`async`) calls to functions on the Deployment class istance, even if it's running in another process, or on another machine altogether.""" self.image_generation_handle = await AanaDeploymentHandle.create(
+The handle allows us to seamlessly make (`async`) calls to functions on the Deployment class istance, even if it's running in another process, or on another machine altogether.
+        """
+        self.image_generation_handle = await AanaDeploymentHandle.create(
             IMAGEGEN_DEPLOYMENT_NAME
         )

-    async def run(self, prompt: Prompt) -> ImageGenerationEndpointOutput:
+    async def run(self, prompt: str) -> ImageGenerationEndpointOutput:
         """Run the image generation endpoint.

         This calls our remote endpoint and formats the results.